Wholesale Jewelry: A Complete Guide for Brands, Retailers, and Private Label Growth

 Private Label Wholesale

 Private label allows businesses to sell jewelry under their own brand while working with a manufacturer behind the scenes.
 This model offers stronger branding opportunities and can support better long-term customer recognition.
+For more on this approach, see Boost Your Bottom Line with Private Label Jewelry.

 Custom Jewelry Development

 Custom development involves creating new pieces from concept through production.
 This path is often best for businesses that want originality, market differentiation, or more control over materials and specifications.
+To understand the full design-to-production process, From Sketch to Sparkle: The Design & Prototyping Process explains how design support fits into the wholesale workflow.

 How the Wholesale Jewelry Process Typically Works